Training and Development

 - Writing & Publishing

-We also provide online material via the King's e-learning platform KEATS.
+- Online materials: we also provide online material via the King's e-learning platform KEATS.

-The Statistics Advisory Service is intended to provide initial project advice and technical support with carrying out the statistical aspects of a research project.
+- Statistics Advisory Service: the Statistics Advisory Service is intended to provide initial project advice and technical support with carrying out the statistical aspects of a research project.

 The Library Services’ training portfolio includes: